-The 46th Cleveland International Film Festival (CIFF) will take place March 30-April 10, 2022 in its new home at Playhouse Square in downtown Cleveland, OH.
+The 46th Cleveland International Film Festival (CIFF) will take place as a hybrid festival March 30-April 9, 2022 in person at Playhouse Square in downtown Cleveland, OH and online as CIFF46 Streams from April 10-17, 2022.
 CIFF46 Call for Entries opens June 7, 2021 to feature and short films with a completed production date after June 1, 2020.

 CIFF45 Streams (April 2021) presented 299 feature and short films from 63 countries to a national online audience of approximately 102,500 viewers.
 Through 34 various competitions, CIFF45 Streams included $114,500 in cash awards to filmmakers.